richardvenneman/appsignal-docs/source/ruby/instrumentation/exception-handling.html.md

 -> **Note:** This feature was introduced in version `0.6.0` of the Ruby gem.

-AppSignal provides a mechanism to track errors that occur in code that's not in a web or background job context, such as separate Ruby tasks.
+AppSignal provides a mechanism to send errors to AppSignal without having to start a transaction.
+This is useful for tracking errors that occur in code that's not in a web or background job context, such as separate Rake tasks or Ruby scripts.

 This is useful for instrumentation that doesn't automatically create AppSignal transactions to profile, such as our [integrations](/ruby/integrations).